karthik/dashboard/README.md

             "rinat","RMendeley","rmetadata","RNeXML","rnoaa","rnpn",
             "traits","rplos","rsnps","rspringer","rvertnet","rWBclimate",
             "solr","spocc","taxize","togeojson","treeBASE","ucipp","testdat",
-            "git2r","rdat","EML",'aRxiv','datapackage','dvn','gender','ggit',
-            'gigadb','historydata','ICES','mdextract','ots','paleobioDB',
-            'pangaear','prism','rDat','rebi','rnbn','rOBIS','rorcid',
-            'RSelenium','sheetseeR','USAboundaries','zenodo')
+            "git2r","rdat","EML","aRxiv","datapackage","dvn","gender","ggit",
+            "gigadb","historydata","ICES","mdextract","ots","paleobioDB",
+            "pangaear","prism","rDat","rebi","rnbn","rOBIS","rorcid",
+            "RSelenium","sheetseeR","USAboundaries","zenodo")

-# Add the GitHub organization/user name before each page
+# Add the GitHub organization/user before each page
-# You can also do this manually, especially if the packages belong to various accounts
+# You can also do this manually (and skip this step)
+# especially if the packages belong to various accounts
-# Or you can run the function below on different vectors and join them
+# Or you can run the function below on different vectors and concat the results
 pkgs <- add_github(package, "ropensci")

 message("Now querying the GitHub API \n")
 # Run the stats on all the packages
 # You'll need to set up a GitHub app first (one time).
-See ?github_auth for more details.
+# See ?github_auth for more details.
 results <- lapply(pkgs,github_stats)  %>% Filter(Negate(is.null),.)
 # Finally generate a static html page
+# It writes to the tmp folder by default
+# but you can specifiy your own e.g.
+# generate_html(results, path = getwd())
 generate_html(results)
 ```